-To display menus or key labels, press one of the yellow menu keys, e.g. the SCOPE key.
+To display menus or key labels, press one of the yellow menu keys, e.g. the scope key.

-You can close most menus using the F4 soft key CLOSE.
+You can also close a menu using the F4 soft key CLOSE.

 Key Illumination

 Some keys are provided with an illumination LED.
 For an explanation of the LED function see the table below.